MOSH-Insa-Toulouse/MOSH_2020_FONTAINE_FLOUTARD/README.md

 ![Lora](./img/lora.PNG)

-We connected the only the pin we use on the Lora radio:
+We connected only the pin we use on the Lora radio:
 * Reset
 * RX
 * TX